IBM-Cloud/cf-nodejs-c2c-demo/README.md

 ## Contents

 This repository includes both microservices/Node.js applications, the `main-app` and the `watson-app` which are saved in the same called sub-directories.
-Hereby, the main-app is responsible for the basic functionality of the guestbook (HTML, create, list, database connection) while the watson-app is optional and handles the connection with the Watson Visual Recognition API and their results.
+Hereby, main-app is responsible for the basic functionality of the guestbook (HTML, create, list, database connection) while watson-app is optional and handles the connection with the Watson Visual Recognition API and their results.
 Both applications are full Node.js REST APIs and their root folders include a README file with more information about their functionality.

 ## Deployment